datasittersclub/site/_sources/dscss1.md

 “We can show what’s possible in a way that whets people’s appetite, linking to other things we’ve written.”

-“Yeah, what if we take some books that have done really good walkthroughs,” Maria started, “take the things we’ve found at the end, and turn them into a short post that…”
+“Yeah, what if we take some books that have done really good walkthroughs,” Maria started, “take the things we’ve found at the end, and turn them into a short post that...”

 “I think we should do this, but I also want to say that I don’t think the value is to say to, like, a literary scholar over in the English department, ‘Look, this method would do a thing for you’,” Roopsi interjected.
 “I think the value of DH is the fact that when you’re engaging with the tools, that actually generates new ways of thinking and new questions about the **text**.”